 Farms submitted only garlic that appeared to have symptoms of aster yellows.
-Samples from eight out of nine cooperators tested in the ground.
+Samples from eight out of nine cooperators tested positive for the disease; only the sample from Derek Roller tested negative.
+Derek's garlic crop displayed only mild symptoms in 2012 compared to many other Iowa garlic crops, so in his case, perhaps dry soil was the cause.
+Garlic Crop Reports From PFI Farmers Laura Krouse, of Abbe Hills Farm in Mount Vernon, saved her own garlic seed last year and tried to choose only big, healthy bulbs.
+However, in the rush of planting, she thinks some infected bulbs got stuck in the ground.
 The garlic came through winter with a survival rate of about 80 percent, but by early spring Laura noticed that yellowing had started on a few plants.